RichEwin/Portfolio/week-one.md

 - Attend workshops on debugging and TDD.
 - Work through a weekly challenge using objects and methods (Boris Bikes) collaboratively whilst adopting TDD.
 - Work through a weekend challenge (Airport) using objects and methods within a TDD environment.
-- Pair daily on various challanges and ask my pairing partner for feedback at the end of each session.
+- Pair daily on various challenges and ask my pairing partner for feedback at the end of each session.
-- Debug 2 Ruby programs (Boris Bikes and Airport) which will include multiple syntax and testing errors.
+- Debug two Ruby programs (Boris Bikes and Airport) which will include multiple syntax and testing errors.
 - Research and understand encapsulation and SRP.
 Then use these principles in my programs (Boris Bikes and Airport).

 **Daily Goals**